top of page

 Where to get your zinc from?
 Food sources of zinc include lamb, beef, pumpkin seeds, spinach, cashews, cocoa and chickpeas.
 Many people don’t get enough zinc from their food and so require a supplement to bring their levels back up to normal.
 In cases of severe zinc deficiency high doses of zinc may be needed.

 How do I know if I am deficient in zinc?
-A zinc taste test will indicate if you are deficient in zinc.
-We do this test at your first appointment, but many health shops will also do this for you.
-The results of the Oligoscan test will also show a zinc deficiency and can show the severity of the deficiency.
+In clinic we use QRA kinesiology to test for zinc deficiency.
+The results of the Oligoscan test can also show a zinc deficiency.
 The Oligoscan is a medical device which measures the levels of minerals and heavy metals.

 bottom of page